rackerlabs/docs-developer-blog/_posts/2018-05-29-oracle-11g-calibrate-io-overview.md

 ### Running I/O calibration

-The following features are key for Parallel Replicat:

-- Is up to 5 times faster than Integrated Replicat.
-- Provides the option to apply a single large transaction in parallel.
-- Can parallelize a single large transaction.
-Processes large transactions faster in parallel and still considers dependencies while paralleling large transactions.
-- Can control processing by using the ``SPLIT_TRANS_RECS`` parameter, which specifies the transaction split size (in records).
-The default is 100,000.

-### Calibration considerations

 The I/O calibration feature of Oracle Database is accessed using the ``DBMS_RESOURCE_MANAGER.CALIBRATE_IO`` procedure.
 This procedure issues an I/O intensive read-only workload (made up of one megabyte of random of I/Os) to the